-Industrial electricians work in different places that use more power and electrical systems than typical household gadgets.
+They work in different places that use more power and electrical systems than typical household gadgets.

-Their role entails making sure electrical systems are safe, and are running with utmost efficiency.
+The industrial electrician job description entails making sure electrical systems are safe, and are running with utmost efficiency.

 Industrial electricians are usually part of a construction team to put in and check new equipment and systems; and are available to repair or maintain older, and pre-existing systems.